anttisalonen/progbook/rst/tsp.rst

 Apart from greedy algorithms, there are other heuristics that can help provide reasonable solutions to difficult problems.
 Another heuristic is *stochastic optimisation*, where, e.g. for TSP, multiple paths are generated at random and compared against each other, selecting the best one in the end.
 These can furthermore be improved e.g. by attempting to combine features of various paths.

-Were it actually necessary to find good and fast solutions to TSP, the best way to do this would probably be to use one of multiple libraries designed to solve TSP, which may incorporate years of optimisation and research to provide the best algorithms.
+Were it actually necessary for you to find good and fast solutions to TSP, the best way to do this would probably be to use one of multiple libraries designed to solve TSP, which may incorporate years of optimisation and research to provide the best algorithms.
 Never the less, basic understanding of the problem space can be helpful in daily programming life.
 Furthermore, typical Computer Science topics are often a popular subject in technical interviews for software development positions.